SanjayD23/loan-approval-predictor/README.md

 - Libraries: scikit-learn, pandas, numpy
 - Dataset: [Loan Prediction Dataset](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset)
 - Accuracy: ~78% on test data
+- If your loan is accepted it will show ✅ Approved else it will show ❌ Not Approved
 ---

 ## 🛠️ Setup Instructions